 Winter wheat is insurable in select counties statewide.
-Spring wheat is insurable in the northern half of the state.
+Spring wheat is insurable in seven counties in the northern third of the state.
 In counties where premium rates are not published, wheat may be insurable by written agreement.

 Causes of Loss